 As well as Rickets, the modern viewpoint is that many diseases can be related to insufficient Vitamin D levels during pregnancy and children’s growth.
 These include autoimmune diseases such as multiple sclerosis, inflammatory bowel disease, diabetes mellitus, schizophrenia and autism.
 A superb study from Oct 2016 showed in a large dutch group that having higher vitamin D levels reduces risk of autism in the child.
 Pregnancy complications like gestational diabetes and pre-eclampsia might also be avoided with healthy Vitamin D supplies before and during pregnancy.

 A large American study from 2011 compared three groups of pregnant women, who were given either 400 IU (10 mcg) or 2000 IU (50 mcg) or 4000 IU (100 mcg) of Vitamin D. All doses were found to be safe.

 Both women and men should make sure their Vitamin D stores are not low when trying to conceive.
 Sufficient Vitamin D in a man’s body helps to make healthy, well functioning sperm.

-An NHS news article from 2011 reports on the publication of an Austrian systematic review on Vitamin D and reproduction, and there is anecdotal evidence (from this author’s GP practice) that optimising the Vitamin D levels of both partners (getting them into the 100 – 150 nmol/l range), has been successful in helping to achieve pregnancy, where there was no other rectifiable cause.
+There is anecdotal evidence (from this author’s GP practice) that optimising the Vitamin D levels of both partners (getting them into the 100 – 150 nmol/l range), has been successful in helping to achieve pregnancy, where there was no other rectifiable cause.
 All things considered, there is certainly nothing to be lost by trying to optimise your Vitamin D levels.

 Babies And Children